cascadiarconf-gh-workshops/GutHub/recipes/cek-improved-ramen.md

 8. Add meat and egg to bowl.
 9. Pour hot soup into the bowl.
 10. Season with sriracha and sesame seeds.
-11. Add your instructions here in a numbered list for people to follow.
-12. If you'd like to include an image, upload your image to the `recipes/images/` folder.
-See #3 before uploading.
-13. Make sure you rename your image with the same name as your recipe file before uploading.
-14. Change the recipe.md's image filename in the frontmatter (between `---`).
-It looks like this: `image: "./images/your-image-filename.jpg"`

 ## Serving Suggestions
-- How hungry are you?
-2 people share if you're not hungry, 1 if you are.
+How hungry are you?

+- 2 servings if you're not hungry.
+- 1 serving if you are.

-Maybe a kind note, quote, or personal story here.
-Or perhaps explain why you shared this food?
+Comfort food for a cloudy day.